+ 86-13923347227

 • Production Capacity: Ensure the supplier can meet your volume requirements.

-• Communication: Choose suppliers fluent in your language or responsive via translators to avoid misunderstandings.
+• Communication: Therefore, choose suppliers fluent in your language or, alternatively, those who are responsive via translators to prevent misunderstandings.

 3. Verify Supplier Credibility